Yankee Boot Swap

 As you can hear, they're not that different.

-He He didn't do it how a Dracula would say it.
+He didn't do it how a Dracula would say it.

 How would a Dracula say it, Jesse?

-I got to say, I got some major ASMR off of that dude.
+I got to say I got some major ASMR off of that dude.

 I think I'm going to be programming that to play over and over again as I fall asleep tonight.
+You know what it reminded me of, John?

 I used to, when I was in middle school, my school taught Japanese as the foreign language option.

-And I guess it did because 25 years later, I still remember, beer, good aasai, can I have a beer, please?
+And it was supposed to help you remember things.
+And I guess it did because 25 years later, I still remember, Biru Kudasai, can I have a beer, please?

 I love that a class of middle schoolers were trained on how to order a beer in Japan.
+And it wasn't even like, like, the beat wasn't even like that

-And it wasn't even like, like the beat wasn't even like that like classic fake rap beat that sounds like, you know, the drums from a Rundy MC song.
+classic fake rap beat that sounds like, you know, the drums from a Rundy MC song.
+Right.

-It was like, do, boop, do, do, boop, boop, doop, boop, ba, doo, boop, ba, doo.
+It was like, do, but, do, do, boop, boop, do, boop, boop, doo, boop, boop, doo.
+It's like a little shuffle.

-I thought you were going to say that she played you Mr.
+I thought you were going to say that she played you Mr. Roboto by Sticks.

+Biru, kudasai.
 Could I have a beer, please?

 The best part about that is it encourages you to say it in English directly after you say it in Japanese.

 That's traditional, right?
+In Tokyo.

 It also reminded me of this.